Te Puia Springs

 A maternity hospital run by the Waiapu Hospital Board operated from a house in the bay originally built for J. N. Williams’s accountant Arthur Beale.

 In 2011 there were only about 20 families living at Waipiro Bay.
-The local marae was the heart of the community, and the fishing club at the southern end of the bay played host to anglers’ competitions throughout the year.
+The local marae was the heart of the community, and the fishing club at the southern end of the bay hosted anglers’ competitions throughout the year.

 The ancestral mountain Marotiri is clearly visible from the town, which is bisected by the ancestral river Mangahauini.
 Tuatini, one of four marae in the town, is home to St Mary’s church.
 Established in 1885, it is the oldest church in the district.

-In 2006, 80% of the population were Māori, and, of those, most belonged to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
+In 2013 over 80% of the population were Māori, with most belonging to Te Whānau-a-Ruataupare and Te Whānau-a-Te Aotawarirangi hapū.
 The district was once called Toka-a-Namu, referring to the abundance of sandflies (namu).

-In the 1840s shore whaling took place from Tokomaru Bay.
-A battle between Pai Mārire (Hauhau) forces and local Māori took place at Māwhai Point on the southern side of the bay in August 1866.
-The depleted defenders, including many women, were victorious.
+In the 1840s there was shore whaling from Tokomaru Bay.
+A battle between Pai Mārire (Hauhau) forces and local Māori took place at Māwhai Point on the southern side of the bay in August 1865.
+The outnumbered defenders, including many women, were victorious.

-In the later 19th century the bay became a center for the local pastoral industry.
+In the later 19th century the bay became a centre for the local pastoral industry.
 A post office opened in 1890.
 At Waimā, on the north side of the bay, a freezing works was established in 1911 and the wharf was extended to take overseas ships.
-The works closed in 1952 and the harbour ceased to be used in 1963, but ruins of the works and the old wharf were still evident in the early 2000s.
+The works closed in 1952 and the harbour ceased to be used in 1963.
+Ruins of the works and the old wharf were still evident in the early 2000s.

 Artists and craftspeople, including musicians, painters and potters, have made their home in Tokomaru Bay; it is considered the craft centre of the coast.
 Te Puka tavern, on the road to Waimā, hosts live concerts and shows.